aeonguild/aeonwallet/README.md

 # BETA TESTING

 Please use this with caution.
-All software on this repository is provided without warranty, as-is.
+All software and code on this repository is provided without warranty, as-is.
 You risk losing all aeon.

 # aeonwallet